kenwer/pam-analyzer/README.md

 ```

+## Usage
+Download and execute the binary for your platform from the [Download](#download) section.
+No installation is required.

+Upon first launch, use `New Project` to initialize a project and configure the audio root and output paths.
+Use `File -> Save Project` (or `⌘S` / `Ctrl+S`) to persist this configuration as a `.pamproj` file.
+Then create at least one campaign in the `Campaigns` panel, import audio from SD cards in the `Import` panel, run analysis in the `BirdNET` panel, and review detections in the `Examine` panel.

 ## Workflow
 The application is organized into five panels that map to the steps of a typical PAM analysis workflow.